-However, with no added sugar, 8 grams of protein per serving and 30% of your daily calcium needs, it is still a good choice.
+This yogurt does not have vitamin D added.
+However, with 16 grams of protein per serving and 4 total grams of sugar in the nonfat version, it is still a good choice.

-Fage Total PlainFage is a great choice for those who enjoy Greek yogurt.
+Fage is a great choice for those who enjoy Greek yogurt.

-However, since it is a Greek yogurt, the calcium content is lower than a regular yogurt would be, at about 20% of your daily needs.
+However, since it is a Greek yogurt, the calcium content is lower than regular yogurt would be, at about 20% of your daily needs.
 It also doesn’t contain added vitamin D.

-Still, it is a healthy choice.
+Still, it’s a healthier choice.

 But, like the other brands, stick to the plain varieties.
 The brand’s flavored or fruit-added yogurts contain plenty of added sugar.